LintaImran/LintaImran/README.md

 ### 🧠 About Me

 I'm currently pursuing my **Bachelor’s in Cyber Security**.
-I'm passionate about **cyber defense, ethical hacking, programming, and solving real-world security challenges**.
+I'm passionate about **cyber defense, ethical hacking, programming, and exploring digital threats and system security**.

-With strong interest in **computer science, IT, and system security**, I focus on understanding **vulnerabilities, digital forensics, and secure system development**.
+With a strong interest in **computer science, IT, and secure systems**, I focus on understanding **vulnerabilities, digital forensics, and building protected environments using programming and logic**.

 ---

 ### 🚀 Currently Learning

-- 🔐 Ethical Hacking & Cyber Defense
+- 🔐 Ethical Hacking & Network Security
 - 🧩 Data Structures & Algorithms
 - 💻 Programming in **C++**, **Java**, and **Python**
-- 🐧 Linux (Kali Linux, Ubuntu) & Network Security
+- 🐧 Linux (Kali Linux, Ubuntu) & System Administration

 ---

 ### 💼 Experience & Interests

-- 🧑‍💻 Interested in Penetration Testing & System Security
+- 🧑‍💻 Interested in Penetration Testing & Secure Software Development
-- 💡 Learning how to combine **programming + cybersecurity** to build secure applications
+- 🧠 Learning how coding and cybersecurity work together to protect systems
-- 🎨 Hobby: Creating digital posters & graphics in **Canva**
+- 🎨 Designs graphics, posters, and digital content using **Canva**
-- 🧑‍🤝‍🧑 Teamwork & leadership skills from academic/group projects
+- 🤝 Teamwork, creativity, and problem-solving through academic and group tasks

 ---